Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Cheap Sofa Without Regretting It

-• Set a ceiling price, then add delivery/assembly/returns so you know the true total.
+• Set a hard ceiling price, then add delivery, assembly, and any return-related costs so you know the real total.

-• Look for removable seat cushions and a cover you can clean (or at least spot-treat).
+• Look for removable seat cushions and upholstery you can clean; a washable cover is even better.

-• If it arrives with a strong chemical odor, ventilate and give it time to air out before heavy use.
+• If a new sofa arrives with a strong odor, air out the room and give it some time before heavy use.

 Common Cheap Sofa Myths and Costly Mistakes